charliegdev/just-another-todo-app/README.md

 ## Build & Deploy
-This application is scaffolded using `create-react-app`, so the process is simple:
+This application is scaffolded using [create-react-app](https://github.com/facebook/create-react-app), so the process is simple:

 1. Make sure you have NodeJS and Git installed.
-1. Clone the repo: `https://github.com/charliegdev/hacker-news-redux.git && cd hacker-news-redux`
+1. Clone the repo: `git clone https://github.com/charliegdev/hacker-news-redux.git && cd hacker-news-redux`
 1. Install dependencies: `npm i`
 1. Start the dev server: `npm start`
 1. Start the tests: `npm test`